Yottaa/e-comet-heroku/addon-doc.md

 ## Using with Ruby On Rails

-Yottaa provides [REST-style services](https://api.yottaa.com) for your ROR app to retrieve site optimizer information, change optimzer status etc.
+Yottaa provides [REST-style services](https://api.yottaa.com) for your ROR app to retrieve site optimizer information, change optimizer status etc.

-The following is a Ruby example that retrieve your site optimizer configuration.
+The following is a Ruby example that returns your site optimizer configuration.

 ```ruby
 require 'bundler'